South African bank notes to bear Mandela's image

 "With this humble gesture, we are expressing our deep gratitude as the South African people, to a life spent in service of the people of this country and in the cause of humanity worldwide."

-News on Friday that Zuma would make an announcement of "national importance," along with Finance Minister Pravin Gordhan and Reserve Bank Governor Gill Marcus, spooked the market and sent the rand tumbling as much as 2.6 percent on the day.
-Marcus apologised for the confusion.
+News Friday that Zuma would make an announcement of "national importance," along with Finance Minister Pravin Gordhan and Reserve Bank Governor Gill Marcus, spooked the market and sent the rand tumbling as much as 2.6 percent on the day.
+Marcus apologized for the confusion.

 The new notes featuring Mandela, who became South Africa's first democratically elected president in 1994, will be in circulation by the end of the year.